Munich Apartments

 Check the offers, get yourself an overview of the rental market in Munich and the prices.
 Prices will vary according to district and location.

-After you contact either the landlord or the real estate agent, you'll be given an appointment to visit the domicile.
+After you contact either the owner or the real estate agent, you'll be given an appointment to visit the housing (Besichtigung).
 This can happen one by one (preferably), but unfortunately the more frequent option is to have a group appointment, where up to 50 willing future lesses are hurried through the rooms.

 This is your chance to make a great impression!